-The Remuneration Committee comprises two independent non-executive Directors, namely Mr. Ho Yiu Yue, Louis (chairman of the Remuneration Committee) and Mr. Ko Ming Tung, Edward and one executive director namely, Mr. Lam Cheung Shing, Richard.
+As at the date of this report, the Remuneration Committee comprises two independent non-executive Directors, namely Mr. Ho Yiu Yue, Louis (chairman of the Remuneration Committee) and Mr. Ko Ming Tung, Edward and one executive director namely, Mr. Chen Yi, Ethan.
 The terms of reference of the Remuneration Committee have been determined with reference to the CG Code.
 Under the terms of reference of the Remuneration Committee, the responsibilities of the Remuneration Committee include, inter alia, assisting the Company in the administration of a formal and transparent procedure for developing remuneration policies, making recommendations to the Board on the remuneration packages of individual executive Directors and senior management, consider and approve matters relating to share schemes under Chapter 17 of the Listing Rules, and ensuring that no Director or any of his associates is involved in deciding his own remuneration.
 The terms of reference of the Remuneration Committee are available on the Company's website.

-During the year ended 31 March 2023, the Remuneration Committee held one meeting with full attendance of its members.
-At the meeting, the Remuneration Committee has reviewed and made recommendation to the Board on the remuneration package of executive Directors to be re-election at the AGM.
-The attendance records of the members of the Remuneration Committee are as follows:
+During the year ended 31 March 2024, the Remuneration Committee held one meeting.
+At the meeting, the Remuneration Committee has reviewed and made recommendation to the Board on the remuneration package of individual executive Director as well as the CEO.
+The attendance record of the members of the Remuneration Committee are as follows:

-Attendance/
+Attendance/ Number of

-Name of Directors Number of Meetings
+Name of Directors Meetings

 Mr. Ho Yiu Yue, Louis (Chairman) 1/1

-Mr. Lam Cheung Shing, Richard 1/1
+Mr. Chen Yi, Ethan (Appointed on 1 November 2023) 0/1

 Mr. Ko Ming Tung, Edward 1/1

+Mr. Lam Cheung Shing, Richard (Resigned on 1 November 2023) 1/1

 The Directors' remunerations are subject to Shareholders' approval at general meetings.
 Other emoluments are determined by the Board with reference to Directors' duties, responsibilities and performance and the results of the Group.
-Details of the remuneration of Directors, who are also the senior management during the year ended 31 March 2023 are set out below:
+Details of the remuneration of Directors, who are also the senior management during the year ended 31 March 2024 are set out below:

 Number of

 Annual Remuneration Persons

 Below HKD1,000,000 1

 HKD1,000,000 to HKD2,000,000 0

-HKD2,000,001 to HKD3,000,000 1
+HKD2,000,001 to HKD3,000,000 2

-Over HKD3,000,001 1